google.com, pub-6983070578797176, DIRECT, f08c47fec0942fa0

-I'm a life-long crafter, hobbiest and artist.
+I'm a life-long crafter, hobbyist and artist.
 I'm always willing to try a new craft or start a new project.
-I think I've tried them all, carving, macrame, knitting, sewing, embroidery, needlepoint, scrapbooking, oil on canvas . . . even acrylics on rocks and garden edgers!
+I think I've tried them all, carving, macrame, knitting, sewing, embroidery, needlepoint, scrapbooking, oil on canvas, even acrylics on rocks and garden edgers!
 My greatest joy, even as a child, was sketching, coloring or doing something creative with my heart and hands.

 Clutter of any kind makes it hard to be imaginative.
-If mess and disorganization take over, you can find yourself tense, frustrated, without space to work, you have a lot of unfinished projects and your favorite tools become lost.
+If mess and disorganization has taken over, you can find yourself tense, frustrated, without space to work.
+You may also find that you have a lot of unfinished projects and your favorite tools become lost.
 You wind up wasting money buying more items to replace the ones you can't find and/or stop being creative altogether.

 This page will provide you with the steps for organizing a craft room.
 You will be able to get your craft, hobby, art area in tip-top shape.